It is Possible: No Carbon Emission with this Oil Extraction

 Two papers were published.
 The first one describes a process to convert shale gas, as well as coal and biomass, into methanol or gasoline while consuming CO2 that is produced in the reaction.

 The second one gives details on extending the lifetime of particles used in their conversion process, so that the technology — called chemical looping — can become commercially viable.

 Chemical looping uses metal oxide particles in high-pressure reactors to “burn” fossil fuels and biomass without the presence of oxygen in the air.
 The metal oxide provides the oxygen for the reaction.

 The researchers claim that their technology can act as a stopgap technology that can provide clean electricity while renewable energies are yet to become widely available and affordable.

+No Carbon Emission with this Oil Extraction.
 These materials could enable cleaner fossil fuel technologies.
 Photo via OSU

 Leader of the research, Liang-Shih Fan of OSU, said, “Renewables are the future.
 We need a bridge that allows us to create clean energy until we get there — something affordable we can use for the next 30 years or more, while wind and solar power become the prevailing technologies.”

 Five years ago, Fan and his team worked on a chemical looping technology that captured 99 percent of the CO2 produced in the combustion of coal.
 However, their process only allowed eight days for the iron oxide particles to be useful.

 No Carbon Emission with this Oil Extraction.
 Fan holds their precious novel materials.
 Photo via OSU